Key takeaways

 The reference architecture — six stages on a sub-2-second loop

-Every production video translator we have shipped follows the same six stages.
+Every production video call translator we have shipped follows the same six stages.
 Names of vendors change; the shape does not.

 1. WebRTC capture.
 Audio + optional video into the SFU (LiveKit, Daily, Agora, Twilio, Vonage, mediasoup self-hosted).
 Opus 48 kHz mono is the standard codec for translation.